Back to the Cabin: More Inspiration for the Classic American Getaway.

 Industry data and research for professional home builders and remodelers.

-Builder confidence in the market for newly built, single-family homes was unchanged in November from a downwardly revised level of 54 on the National Association of Home Builders/Wells Fargo Housing Market Index (HMI).
+Builder confidence reached a level of 49 on the National Association of Home Builders/Wells Fargo Housing Market Index

 Sales of the most expensive 1 percent of homes in the country climbed 35.7 percent in 2013 and continue to increase.